 - Enter your last name in the first input box.

 - Enter your ID number followed by “CS” in the second input box (e.g., 1536X710CS).

 As long as your library account is up to date, you will then be taken to the resource that you chose.

 Don’t Know Your ID Card Number?

 If you don’t have an ID card, you can lookup your ID card number in the Student Portal.
-Once you have logged in to the Portal, click the “Resources & Help” link in the sidebar and then click “Library”.
+Once you have logged in to the Portal, click the “Library Tools” link in “Covenant Community” section of the sidebar.